AaronDMarasco/FlintPlusPlus/README.md

 `Flint++` is cross-platform, zero-dependency port of `flint`, a lint program for C++ developed and used at Facebook.

 This project was motivated by a desire for a modern and extendable C++ Linter that just worked.
-Facebook had already done a fantastic job with their `flint` project; but through an unnecessarily high number of dependencies, poor documentation, and OS dependent coding the project is almost unusable. `Flint++` aims to solve these problems by only using the C++11 std::library along with a minimal number of polyfill functions developed to bridge the gaps in the needed functionality.
+Facebook had already done a fantastic job with their `flint` project; but through an unnecessarily high number of dependencies, poor documentation, and OS-dependent coding, the project was almost unusable. `Flint++` aims to solve these problems by only using the C++11 std::library along with a minimal number of functions developed to bridge the gaps in the needed functionality.

 The original `flint` is published on [Github](https://github.com/facebook/flint); and for discussions, there is a [Google group](https://groups.google.com/d/forum/facebook-flint).

 [@AaronDMarasco]( https://github.com/AaronDMarasco/FlintPlusPlus ) forked from the [@kanielc]( https://github.com/kanielc/FlintPlusPlus ) fork of the [@JossWhittle]( https://github.com/JossWhittle/FlintPlusPlus ) fork in 2020 (with no activity since 2014).
-Cleaned up a little, manually merged in the following forks (closing all JossWhittle PRs that were open at the time), and then it's "as-is":
+Cleaned up a little, manually merged in the following forks (closing all JossWhittle PRs that were open at the time), added RPM building and CI abilities, and now it's "as-is":

 * [@vix597]( https://github.com/vix597/FlintPlusPlus ) - more sane makefile, debian packaging, return values (#63)
 * [@warmsocks]( https://github.com/warmsocks/FlintPlusPlus ) - allow spaces (#60)